Top 5 Types of CBD Products

 Although there are plenty of things to love about CBD oils, there are a few potentials drawbacks as well.
 Oils can sometimes be a bit messy and more prone to spillage on the go, especially if you’re carrying them in your backpack or purse.
 Many pure CBD oils also have a strong hemp or earthy flavor to them, which may not be a match for everyone’s palate.
 If your tongue tends to have pickier taste buds, the next option may be better for you.

 We’re talking here about CBD soft gels.
 For those who aren’t in love with oils, soft gels are the next best thing.
-Bluebird Botanicals offers two variations of CBD soft gels - Hemp Classic Soft Gels and Hemp Complete Soft Gels, which have a set 15 mg per soft gel.
+Bluebird Botanicals offers its three core line blends in soft gel format - Classic, Complete, and Signature - which contain 15 mg per soft gel.

 Soft gels have a few big advantages over other types of CBD products.
 First, soft gels are as easy to take as vitamins.
 This option is great for those looking for a flavorless CBD experience.
 However, because of their standardized serving size, it can be more difficult to customize your serving sizes to exactly fit your needs.

 Topical CBD products include lotions, serums, salves, balms, and anything else applied to the skin.
-Bluebird currently offers a CBD lotion product in three varieties: Hemp Essential (great for everyday), Hemp Silk (our beauty-inclined CBD lotion), and Hemp Sport.
+Bluebird currently offers three CBD lotions: Hemp Essential (great for everyday), Hemp Silk (our beauty-inclined CBD lotion), and Hemp Sport.

 You can use our CBD lotions as you would a non-CBD containing lotion.
 With products like serums, salves, and balms, typically less is more (read: you don’t need to use very much on a target area for it to be effective).

 Next on our list is CBD isolate.
-While many of the aforementioned products above - our THC-Free* CBD Oil features an isolate emulsified in MCT oil, for instance - can actually feature CBD isolate as an ingredient, we’re talking here about the isolated isolate, if you will.
+While many of the aforementioned products above can actually feature CBD isolate as an ingredient, we’re talking here about the isolated isolate, if you will.
 CBD isolate is highly purified and comes in a crystalline, powder form.
 It’s also flavorless, so some may find this easier to integrate into their wellness routine.

 Yes, you can smoke CBD!
 Technically, it’s hemp flower you’re smoking.
 While this is not everyone’s preferred method, it’s an excellent, bioavailable way to get CBD into your body and interacting with your endocannabinoid system.